gravitational/teleport/docs/admin-guide.md

 ### Integrating with OpenSSH Servers

 Existing `sshd` servers can be added to a Teleport cluster.
+For that to work, you have to configure `sshd` to trust Teleport CA.

-1. First, you have to export the CA certificate into a file:
+Export the Teleport CA certificate into a file:

 ```bash
 > tctl authorities --type=user export > cluster-ca.pub
 ```

-2. Then you should copy this file to every node running `sshd`, for example `into /etc/ssh/teleport-ca.pub`

-3. Update `sshd` configuration, usually `/etc/ssh/sshd_config`:
+Copy this file to every node running `sshd`, for example into `/etc/ssh/teleport-ca.pub` Then update the `sshd` configuration, usually `/etc/ssh/sshd_config`:

 ```
 TrustedUserCAKeys /etc/ssh/user-ca.pub
 ```